A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introducing the ROAD Dataset

-The ORNL dataset (\url{https://0xsam.com/road/}, DOI: \\ 10.13139/ORNLNCCS/1728694) consists of 33 attack captures totalling about 30 minutes, and 12 ambient captures containing about 3 hours of ambient data.
-These are enumerated in Table \ref{tab:ids_logs}; attacks are described in more detail in Sec. \ref{sec:ornl_attacks}; important syntactic metadata appears in Sec. \ref{sec:syntactic_desc}, and further descriptions are provided in the documentation published with our dataset.
+The ROAD dataset (\url{https://zenodo.org/records/10462796}, DOI: 10.5281/zenodo.10462795) consists of 33 attack captures totalling about 30m, and 12 ambient captures totalling about 3h.
+See Table \ref{tab:ids-logs}; attacks are described in more detail in Sec. \ref{sec:ornl_attacks}; syntactic metadata appears in the Appendix \ref{sec:syntactic_desc}, and further descriptions are provided in the documentation published with our dataset.
+Using the CAN-D algorithm \cite{Verma_Bridges_Sosnowski_Hollifield_Iannacone_2020} to translate the raw CAN data into signals, we also provide a signal-translated version for 17 of the 33 attack captures and the all ambient captures.
+See description in Appendix \ref{sec:time series translation}.

-We collected CAN data using SocketCAN \cite{SocketCAN} software on a Linux computer with a Kvaser Leaf Light V2 connecting to the OBD-II port.
-All of the data is from a single vehicle, the make/model of which we do not disclose.
-The published data has been obfuscated in a way that maintains the anonymity of the vehicle, while preserving all important aspects of the data for an IDS (see Sec. \ref{sec:obfuscation}).
-During all of the attacks, the vehicle was on a dynamometer, and was actively being driven.
-Ambient data was collected both on the dynamometer and on roads, while performing a variety of normal and sometimes unusual but benign driving activities (e.g., unbuckled seatbelt or opened door while driving).
+We collected CAN data using SocketCAN software on a Linux computer with a Kvaser Leaf Light V2 connecting to the OBD-II port.
+All data is from a single vehicle, the make/model of which our organization will not allow us to disclose, and with year of manufacture in the mid 2010s.
+The published data has been obfuscated in a way that maintains the anonymity of the vehicle, while preserving nearly all important aspects of the data for IDS research---details of obfuscation reside in \ref{sec:obfuscation}).
+For all attacks, the vehicle was actively being driven on a dynamometer.
+Notably, each attack's intended alteration of vehicle functionality was physically verified and documented---an advantage of using real CAN data and a dynamometer.
+Ambient data was collected both on a dynamometer and on roads, while performing a variety of normal and sometimes unusual driving activities (e.g., opened door while driving).
+This allows training/testing with anomalies to both increase realism and allow investigation of false positives.
+Metadata with details on the activities in each capture and on the physical effect of each attack are provided.
+Examples appears in Fig~\ref{fig:metadata_eg}.

+The breadth of ambient and attack data in the ROAD dataset is designed for testing a variety of detectors---using different features (e.g., timing, payload bits, or signals), and modeling different characteristics (e.g., frequency, entropy, continuity, or correlation).
+Fig~\ref{tab:attack_viz} illustrates characteristics of the data, with visualizations of three different features (timing, payload, signals) of six attack captures in our dataset.
+While ROAD's fuzzing, fabrication, and suspension attacks provide T.T. attacks of increasing stealth, the Accelerator Attack---a result of a newly discovered and disclosed vulnerability---and many simulated masquerade attacks are T.O.
+For developing detector using payloads, the Correlated Signal, Max Speedometer, and Reverse Light attacks all entail discontinuities or break correlation in CAN signals.